com-mr-apps/JNordVPNManager/README.md

 ## Execution

-JNordVPNManager  is a java program that is all bundled into a single jar file.
+JNordVPNManager  is a Java program that is all bundled into a single jar file.
 To run a jar file on the command line, simply type:

     java -jar JNordVPNManager_[version].jar

- Please note that java must be in your path and this assumes cal.jar is in your current directory.
-Basic command line topics and I won't go into detail here.
+ Please note that Java 11 or higher must be in your path and this assumes the JNordVPNManager.jar is in your current directory.

 ## SNAP